Government Schemes - Help To Buy Equity Loan

 Further, you can staircase your repayments.
 This will reduce the ongoing costs you will incur after first five interest-free years.
 You will also have a more considerable share in the sale proceeds when you sell.
 However, you should know the following about staircasing:

-Please see our article on selling a home bought with Help to Buy equity loan, for top tips on repaying the loan.
+Click here if you want to know how to sell a home bought with Help to Buy equity loan and for top tips on repaying the loan.

 Can you remortgage a Help to Buy home?